HeavrianJim/api/README.md

 ## Usage
-Follow these steps to manipulate database information using man and the API endpoints:
+Follow these steps to manipulate database information using postman and the API endpoints:

 1. Launch postman:
-Ensure that man is installed and operational on your system.
+Ensure that postman is installed and operational on your system.

 2. Send a  Request to Insert Data:
 To insert data into the database via the /api/public/postName endpoint: